-All annualized costs include drug and non-drug health care costs
+All annualized costs include drug and non-drug health care costs QALY: quality-adjusted life year

 In a population where oral semaglutide is considered an add-on therapy to background antihyperglycemics, the average annual potential budgetary impact when using its list price and assumed net price was an additional per-patient cost of approximately \$7,800 and \$4,700, respectively.
 Its average annual potential budget impact in the same population at its prices to reach cost-effectiveness thresholds of \$50,000 to \$150,000 per QALY ranged from approximately \$4,200 per patient to approximately \$4,900 per patient.